-- a.
-In severe weather conditions, the fire code official shall have the authority to modify the emergency evacuation drill frequency. - b.
+- b.
 Emergency evacuation drills are required in Group B buildings having an occupant load of 500 or more persons or more than 100 persons above or below the lowest level of exit discharge. - c.
 Emergency evacuation drills are required in ambulatory care facilities in accordance with Section 403.3. - d.
 Emergency evacuation drills in Group R-2 college and university buildings shall be in accordance with Section 403.9.2.1.
 Other Group R2 occupancies shall be in accordance with Section 403.9.2.2. - e.
-See Section 403.4.1 for crisis response drills. - f.
-See Section 403.9.3.4
+See 403.4.1 for crisis response drills. - f.
+See 403.9.3.4 Section

-CHAPTER 5 FIRE SERVICE FEATURES
+FIRE SERVICE FEATURES fort size

-- (Amd) 501.1 Scope The fire chief in conjunction with the fire code official shall assure fire service features for buildings, structures, operations, and premises shall comply with this chapter. - (Amd) 501.2 Permits.
-A permit shall be required as set forth in Section 105.5. - (Amd) 503.1 Where required.
-Fire apparatus access roads shall be provided and maintained in accordance with Section 503.1. - (Amd) 503.1.1 Buildings and facilities.
+(Amd) 501.1 Scope The fire chief in conjunction with the fire code official shall assure fire service features for buildings, structures, operations, and premises shall comply with this chapter.

+(Amd) 501.2 Permits.
+A permit shall be required as set forth in section 105.5.

+(Amd) 503.1 Where required.
+Fire apparatus access roads shall be provided and maintained in accordance with section 503.1.

+(Amd) 503.1.1 Buildings and facilities.
 Approved fire apparatus access roads shall be provided for every facility, building, or portion hereafter constructed or moved into or within the jurisdiction.
-The fire apparatus access road shall comply with the requirements of Appendix D. - (Amd) 503.1.2 Additional access.
-The fire code official in conjunction with the fire chief is authorized to require more than one fire apparatus access road based on the potential for impairment of a single road by vehicle congestion, condition of terrain, climate conditions or other factors that could limit access. - (Del) 503.2 Specifications.
+The fire apparatus access road shall comply with the requirements of Appendix D.

+of Appendix D.

+(Amd) 503.1.2 Additional access.
+The fire code official in conjunction with the fire chief is authorized to require more than one fire apparatus access road based on the potential for impairment of a single road by vehicle congestion, condition of terrain, climate conditions or other factors that could limit access.

+- (Del) 503.2 Specifications.
 Delete section in its entirety. - (Del) 503.4 Obstruction to fire department access roads.
 Delete section in its entirety. - (Del) 503.5 Required gates or barriers.
 Delete section in its entirety. - (Del) 503.6 Security gates.
 Delete section. - (Del) 507.1 Required water supply.
 Delete section in its entirety. - (Del) 507.2 Type of water supply.
 Delete section in its entirety. - (Del) 507.3 Fire flow.
 Delete section in its entirety. - (Del) 507.4 Water supply test.
 Delete section in its entirety. - (Amd) 507.1 Required water supply.
-Fire hydrant systems shall comply with Sections 507.1.1 to 507.5.6, inclusive. - (Del) 507.5.1 Where required.
+Fire hydrant systems shall comply with \$ections 507.1.1y to 507.5.6 inclusive. - (Del) 507.5.1 Where required.
 Delete section.

-- (Amd) 510.2 Emergency responder radio coverage in existing buildings.
-Existing buildings other than Group R-3, undergoing an addition, alteration, renovation, or change of use either by the requirements of this code or the International Existing Building Code portion of the Connecticut State Building Code, that do not have approved in-building, two-way emergency response communication coverage for emergency responders in the building based on existing coverage levels of the public safety communication systems, shall be equipped with such coverage according to one of the following: - 1.
-Where an existing wired communication system cannot be repaired or is being replaced, or where not approved in accordance with Section 510.1, Exception 1. - 2.
-Within a time frame established by the authority having jurisdiction.
+(Amd) 510.2 Emergency responder radio coverage in existing buildings.
+Existing buildings other than Group R-3, undergoing an addition, alteration, renovation, or change of use either by the requirements of this Code or the International Existing Building Code portion of the State Building Code, that do not have approved in-building, two-way emergency response communication coverage for emergency responders in the building based on existing coverage levels of the public safety communication systems, shall be equipped with such coverage according to one of the following:

+- 1. Where an existing wired communication system cannot be repaired or is being replaced, or where not approved in accordance with Section 510.1, Exception 1. - 2.
+Within a time frame established by the adopting authority who is this?